The 13th conference of the Nordic Association for Semiotic Studies

 Helsinki, Finland, 7–9 June 2023

-The 13th conference of the Nordic Association for Semiotic Studies focuses on the epistemologies and ontologies of signs and minds and how the processes of signification entail different aspects of feeling, skill, and knowledge.
+The 13th conference of the Nordic Association for Semiotic Studies focused on the epistemologies and ontologies of signs and minds and how the processes of signification entail different aspects of feeling, skill, and knowledge.
 Connecting to the systemic relationality of the subject and the world, these viewpoints on doing and being, discourse and development have been at the heart of semiotics through the diachrony in various contexts.
 Now, in the rapidly, even brutally changing world, understanding signs, signification and their dynamics seems more crucial than ever, as it may affect securing how the human and their practices, their social systems and societies, cultures and the environment may flourish in whatever way the future will unfold.

 • Prof. Kristiina Ilmonen, Sibelius Academy of the Uniarts Helsinki